Estimating Global Errors in Time Stepping: Introduction

 of size $m$ with $y_0$ given.
 We will use the tensor notation denoting the components in \eqref{eq:ODE} by $y^{\{j\}}$ and $f^{\{j\}}$, $j=1,\,2,\, \dots ,\, m$.
 We will often consider nonautonomous systems because the exposition is less cluttered.
 In order to convert \eqref{eq:ODE} to autonomous form, the system can be augmented with $(y^{\{m+1\}})'=1$, with $y^{\{m+1\}}(\tx_0)=\tx_0$; hence, $\tx=y^{\{m+1\}}(\tx)$.
 This is likely not a restrictive theoretical assumption, but there can be exceptions \cite{Oliver_1975}; however, in practice it is preferable to treat the temporal components separately.
 For brevity, we will refer to \eqref{eq:ODE} in both autonomous and nonautonomous forms depending on the context.

 The purpose of this study is to analyze strategies for estimating the global error at every time step $n$,

-that is, the difference between the exact solution $y(\tx_n)$ and a numerical approximation $y_n$. {\em A priori} and {\em a posteriori} error bounds under appropriate smoothness assumptions are well known \cite{Henrici_1962,Hairer_B2008_I}.
+that is, the difference between the exact solution $y(\tx_n)$ and a numerical approximation $y_n$ from a sequence of $N_T$ steps. {\em A priori} and {\em a posteriori} error bounds under appropriate smoothness assumptions are well known \cite{Henrici_1962,Hairer_B2008_I}.
 This study focuses on efficient {\em a posteriori} estimates of $\varepsilon(\tx_n)$.

 This study has several limitations.
 Stiff differential equations are not directly addressed.
 Although the theory presented here, more precisely the consistency result, applies to the stiff case; however, additional constraints are believed to be necessary to preserve the asymptotic correctness of the error estimators.
 Moreover, we do not discuss global error control.
-Although algorithms introduced in this study work well with variable time steps, we do not address error control strategies here.
+Although algorithms introduced in this study work well with variable time steps as we illustrate through the results in Fig. \ref{fig:nr:err:adapt}, we do not address error control strategies here.
 This is a topic for a future study; however, local error control can be used as before with global error estimates being a diagnostic of the output.

 We aim to bring a self-contained view of global error estimation.
 New results are interlaced with classical theory to provide a contained picture for this topic.
 We also illustrate the connection among different strategies.
 The proposed algorithm generalizes all the strategies reviewed in this study and provides a robust instrument for estimating {\em a posteriori} errors in numerical integration.
 Section \ref{sec:Global:Errors} introduces the background for the theoretical developments and discusses different strategies to estimate the global errors, which include developments that form the basis of the proposed approach.
 In Sec. \ref{sec:GLMs} we discuss the general linear methods that are used to represent practical algorithms.
 The analysis of these schemes and examples are provided in Sec. \ref{sec:Methods:GEM}.
 In Sec. \ref{sec:relations} we discuss the relationship between the approach introduced here and related strategies and show how the latter are particular instantiations of the former.
 Several numerical experiments are presented in Sec. \ref{sec:Numerical:Exeriments}, and concluding remarks are discussed in Sec. \ref{sec:discussion}.